GasFurr/ProtogensNumberGame/README.md

 > It's just a tiny CLI game written in ZIG.

 This game is UNIX-only.
 I have no plans on making it cross-platform.
 It is decorated and just cool.
-Try it yourself.
+I have plans on chromium gamemode, but working on different project for now.
 Screenshots:
 Building with one command!
 ![image](https://github.com/user-attachments/assets/8ad4534d-c247-46d6-a736-1e17d6f9c591)